AnkyXCoder/cppWorkspace/README.md

 C++ is widely used programming language.
 You can use this repository to get yourself familiarized with Basics of C++ programming language.
 Here, MinGW compiler is used on Codelite software.
-Both of these are OpenSource Softwares and you can download these from the below given links:
+Both of these are OpenSource Software and you can download these from the below given links:
 Software : CodeLite : <https://downloads.codelite.org/>
 Compiler : MinGW : <https://osdn.net/projects/mingw/releases/>

 Visual Studio Code with C/C++ extension for C/C++ programming is also used for some of the Sections.
 But, it doesn't matter which Software is used.

-You can use other softwares such as Eclipse, Microsoft Visual Studio, NetBeans, IntelliJ IDEA, etc.
+You can use other software such as Eclipse, Microsoft Visual Studio, NetBeans, IntelliJ IDEA, etc.

 Once you are ready with the installation, refer to folders in the below given order: